 Long term effects of delay need more study

 The NHS is treating more patients than ever, an upwards trajectory that is unlikely to change given the aging populations, increasing number of treatments available, and continuing technological advances.
 The commitment to improve overall health outcomes is leading GPs and hospitals to concentrate on the most urgent cases, such as cancer referrals and emergency care, rather non-urgent procedures.
 It is the long-term effects of the latter that the NAO report recommends the NHS consider more fully, while acknowledging that it is only likely to be solved by considerable financial investment and staffing increases.

 Cause and effect of delay

-There are so many challenges facing the NHS that gathering evidence to prove a negligence case requires research into a great many interconnected factors, one on its own, such as an extended delay, is very unlikely to prove decisive.
+There are so many challenges facing the NHS that gathering evidence to prove an NHS negligence case requires research into a great many interconnected factors, one on its own, such as an extended delay, is very unlikely to prove decisive.
 Therefore, although delay may be a factor, it will depend on why the delay occurred and whether or not it was material to any subsequent harm.
 The NAO report provides an insight into a beleaguered health service trying to maintain performance standards under difficult circumstances.
 Its purpose is to provide analysis to help the NHS manage and improve waiting times; it is not designed either to frighten the population into believing that delay will lead to harm, nor is it a platform for launching spurious negligence claims.
 The tests for determining negligence are stringent and must be followed correctly, which any experienced negligence lawyer will be at pains to explain.